mnit-rtmc/iris/docs/web_ui.md

   - [ ] Generate DMS map layer in earthwyrm DB
 * graft
   - [ ] Add endpoints for controlling DMS
+  - [ ] Verify user's domain on login
+  - [ ] Send SSE for update notifications
   - [ ] Write full installation documentation
-  - [ ] Send SSE for update notifications
 * bulb
   - [ ] UI for DMS viewing / control
   - [ ] Generate DMS previews and insert into img element using data URI
+  - [ ] Connect to graft for SSE
   - [ ] Write full installation documentation
-  - [ ] Connect to graft for SSE

 ## Other Bits